Fake GST Frauds: 12 persons including CA held in 1 day, 329 so far

-New Delhi, Feb.
-Feb 23 (IANS) The Directorate General of GST Intelligence (DGGI) and CGST Commissionerates on Tuesday arrested 12 persons including a Chartered Accountant and a lady on charges of running fake firms created to issue fraudulent invoices.
+New Delhi: The Directorate General of GST Intelligence (DGGI) and CGST Commissionerates on Tuesday arrested 12 persons including a Chartered Accountant and a lady on charges of running fake firms created to issue fraudulent invoices.

 The Chartered Accountant - Abhishek Singhal - is tenth from the profession so far who has been arrested for involvement in bogus firms and issuance of fake invoices to fraudulently avail and pass on ITC without actual supplies of goods or services.